fr0gs/hugo-esteban-blog/site/content/posts/ember-nginx-docker-deployment-with-multi-stage-builds.md

 The solution came by using a combination of two new approaches:

   1. Using a docker image with **node**,**npm**, **bower** & **ember-cli** installed, therefore guaranteeing that every build would be with the same versions.
-  2. Using **Docker**'s [multi-stage builds](https://docs.docker.com/engine/userguide/eng-image/multistage-build/#use-multi-stage-builds).
+  2. Using **Docker**'s [multi-stagse builds](https://docs.docker.com/engine/userguide/eng-image/multistagse-build/#use-multi-stagse-builds).
 Simply put, it allows to use the output of a given image as the input of the next one , avoiding fat images and simplifying the building process.

 The first part is achieved by using the [docker-ember](https://github.com/madnificent/docker-ember) image, ensuring fixed versions for the build tools: